Ninepoint Partners LP

 The principal regulator is satisfied that the decision meets the test set out in the Legislation for the principal regulator to make the decision.

-3. Each short sale will be made consistent with the applicable Fund's investment objectives and investment strategies.
+d) Each short sale will be made consistent with a Fund's investment objectives and investment strategies.

-4. The simplified prospectus of each Fund will disclose, at the next renewal, that the Fund is able to short sell "government securities" (as defined in NI 81-102) for hedging purposes in an amount greater than 5% of the Fund's NAV, including the material terms of this decision.
+e) A Fund's Prospectus will disclose that the Fund is able to short sell "government securities" (as defined in NI 81-102) in an amount up to 300% of the Fund's NAV, including the material terms of this decision.

 2. The decision of the principal regulator under the Legislation is that the Exemption Sought from the Short Selling Collateral Limit is granted provided that the Funds otherwise comply with subsections 6.8.1(2) and (3) of NI 81-102.